 It’s important that you add always a sufficiently stamped, big envelope to proceed.

 Now you know, how to stay in Europe longer than three months.
-It is possible but it needs quite a bit of preparations.
-With a Schengen Visa or any long-term visa for an European country and Switzerland you are able to travel the whole of Europe unlimited!
+It is possible but it needs quite a bit of preparation.
+With a Schengen Visa or any long-term visa for a European country and Switzerland, you are able to travel the whole of Europe unlimited!
 Most of the countries don’t have border controls anymore and you are allowed to stay as long as your visa for the other European country lasts.
 The visa is worthwhile the effort.
 And with every time you practice to apply for visas, you’ll get faster!

 Read what beautiful places in Europe you will be able to visit.
 The anticipation will decrease the annoyance of the visa application process!

 And here a recommendation from World in Paris: Day Tours near Paris